okba-zoueghi/mega-download/README.md

   -f, --force-logout    Force mega logout
 ```

-Note:
-Missing files are checked only in folder links (not supported for single file links).
-Download of large files (> 5GB) is currently only supported from folder links (not supported for single file links)
 ### Example:

 The '--link' option can be used one or multiple times to downloads files from several links.